Latortuga13/Sheets2CSVConverter/README.txt

 you run your python SheetToCSV.py 'your config file".json command.
 This file should be in the same directory as the application.

 After this is done.
-If u follow the steps at the following url
+Follow the steps at the following url to create your own credential file.

 https://developers.google.com/drive/api/quickstart/python

 and add my sheet2CSV converter instead of the sample quickstart code given, the sheettocsv.py file should return a csv file after running the "python SheetToCSV.py 'your config'.json" command.